IMPORTANT UPDATES 9/7/20

 During times of curfew and lockdown, travellers must return to their accommodations (hotels, rentals, boats, etc.) and remain on property within the curfew hours.
 However, guests at hotels and marinas are free to move about the property within curfew hours and will not be confined to their rooms/boats, provided they follow individual property guidelines.

 Masks are required in all public places.
-New fines for all persons, including Bahamians, residents and visitors, not wearing face mask of $200 or a period of one-month imprisonment or both.
+Fines for all persons, including Bahamians, residents and visitors, not wearing face mask is $250 or a period of one-month imprisonment or both.